-Chapman Institute is pleased to partner with the Worksite Wellness Council of Massachusetts to offer WellCert Level 2 training in Boston, MA, Oct 11-12, 2017.
+Chapman Institute is pleased to partner with Worksite Wellness Council of Massachusetts to offer WellCert Level 2 training in Boston, MA, Oct 11-12, 2017.

 About the Level 2, Certified Wellness Program Manager course: